0xgautam/vue-tailwind-test/README.md

-I have completed the requirements and create a intuitive UI for the left panel.
-I took the liberty and added Google Material fonts to the project
+I have built a intuitive UI for the left panel of a AI chat interface using VueJs.

 Users can :